Asymptotics for non-degenerate multivariate $U$-statistics with estimated nuisance parameters under the null and local

 \section{Introduction}

-Introduced by \citet{MR15746}, $U$-statistics are a key tool in nonparametric statistics.
+Introduced by \citet{MR15746}, $U$-statistics are a key tool in statistics.
 They arise naturally in producing minimum-variance unbiased estimators for a given parameter functional in integral form.
 Many well-known statistics are either $U$-statistics or can be represented as linear combinations thereof.
-They find many applications in statistics, including regression analysis and dependence modeling, and are closely related to the ubiquitous class of von Mises $V$-statistics.
-The reader is referred to the book by \citet{MR1075417} for an introduction to this subject.
+They find applications in many areas, including regression analysis and dependence modeling, and are closely related to the ubiquitous class of von Mises $V$-statistics.
+The reader is referred to the book by \citet{MR1075417} for an introduction to this topic.

 \citet{MR26294} was the first to show that non-degenerate $U$-statistics are asymptotically Gaussian.
 Many authors subsequently obtained related limit theorems and approximations, such as Berry--Ess\'een theorems, Edgeworth expansions, large deviations or laws of the iterated logarithm, providing gradually relaxed moment conditions and improved error rates.
-Some of these issues have also been investigated in the degenerate case and under variations of the original definition, such as $U$-statistics that are trimmed, incomplete or have data dependencies (mixing conditions).
+Some of these issues have also been investigated in the degenerate case and under variants of the original definition, such as $U$-statistics that are trimmed, incomplete or have data dependencies (mixing conditions).
 Refer to \cite{MR1075417,MR1472486} for an account of classical results.
+For a more contemporary treatment of the theory, featuring examples from biomedical and psychosocial research and including discussion on missing data, refer to \cite{MR2368050}.
 In the dependent data setting, refer to \cite{MR1404665,MR1379055,MR1669980,MR2283250,MR2557623,MR2922461,MR2948902,MR2891437,MR3053547,MR3600463}.